mozilla/mozfest-event-app-data-processor/README.md

-# Schedule App Data Processor
+# MozFest Event App Data Processor

 This script is designed as a data processor helper for [schedule app core](https://github.com/mozilla/schedule-app-core/).
 If you want to use this script as is make sure your Google Spreasheet is based on the [Google spreadsheet template we designed]() [TODO: add link to Google spreadsheet template].